-Where the checks confirm that there are reasonable grounds to consider the person concerned poses a security risk to [...] the Member States, the Member State of relocation shall inform the benefitting Member State, within one week of receipt of the relevant information from that Member State [...] of the nature of and underlying elements for an alert from any relevant database.
-In such cases, relocation of the person concerned shall not take place [...].
+Where the checks confirm that there are reasonable grounds to consider the person concerned poses a threat to internal security , the contributing Member State shall inform the benefitting Member State, within one week of receipt of the relevant information from that Member State of the nature of and underlying elements for an alert from any relevant database.
+In such cases, relocation of the person concerned shall not take place.

-In exceptional cases, where it can be demonstrated that the examination of the information is particularly complex or that a large number of cases need checking at that time, the Member State of relocation may give its reply after the one-week time limit mentioned in the first and second subparagraphs, but in any event within two weeks.
-In such situations, the Member State of relocation shall communicate its decision to postpone a reply to the benefitting Member State within the original one-week time limit.
+In exceptional cases, where it can be demonstrated that the examination of the information is particularly complex or that a large number of cases need checking at that time, the contributing Member State may give its reply after the one-week time limit mentioned in the first and second subparagraphs, but in any event within two weeks.
+In such situations, the contributing Member State shall communicate its decision to postpone a reply to the benefitting Member State within the original one-week time limit.